RahulAloth/goodle/README.md

 ## 🎁 Release Version (For Non‑Technical Users)

-If you want to give Goodle to someone who doesn’t know coding, they only need:
+If you want to give Goodle to someone who doesn’t want to compile or build, they only need:

 - Docker Desktop installed
 - The Goodle folder